shndrs/SwiftyTabBarTransition/README.md

 }

 ```
-create an object of `SwiftyTabBarTransitionOptions`.
+Create an object of `SwiftyTabBarTransitionOptions`.
 This class has 2 peroperties:

 *    duration
 <p>Which is the duration of our transition

 *    animationOption
-<p>which is the style of you transition animation</p>
+<p>Which is the style of your transition animation</p>

+### Animation Option
+It's an `enum` for changing transition animation

 | animationOption  |
 | ------------- |